overwolf/overwolf.github.io/docs/topics/hosted-apps.md

  }
 ```

-With the above declaration, you are providing the Game Summary (UID `nafihghfcpikebhfhdhljejkcifgbdahdhngepfb`) the enclosed data:
+With the above declaration, you define the game summary built-in app (UID `nafihghfcpikebhfhdhljejkcifgbdahdhngepfb`) as your hosting app, and you are providing the `game_summary_tab` object with the enclosed data:

 | Name           | Type  |  Description                                                                                                       |
 |----------------|-------| ------------------------------------------------------------------------------------------------------------------ |